pxc/gitbook/text/53_Raw_Git_readtree_writetree_committree/0_ Raw_Git_readtree_writetree_committree.markdown

 	a5f85ba5875917319471dfd98dfc636c1dc65650

-If you want to specify one or more parent commits, simply add the SHAs on the command line with a '-p' option before each.
+If you want to specify one or more parent commits, simply add the SHAs on the command line with a `-p` option before each.
 The SHA of the new commit object will be returned via STDOUT.

 ### Updating a Branch Ref ###